-NanoComposix fabricates a variety of precisely engineered and highly characterized titanium dioxide nanoparticles with well-defined sizes, morphologies – including nanorods, nanowires, spheres, and coatings – and surface chemistries.
-All of our TiO2 materials are monodisperse, unagglomerated, and are ideally suited for use as reference materials, nanotoxicology investigations, and nanotechnology research and development.
+NanoComposix fabricates a variety of precisely engineered and highly characterized titanium dioxide nanoparticles on a custom basis.
+Our formulations exhibit well-defined sizes, morphologies – including nanorods, nanowires, and coatings – and adjustable surface chemistries.
+TiO2 materials from nanoComposix are unagglomerated and ideally suited for use as reference materials, for nanotoxicology investigations, and a variety of other R&D applications.

 Titania nanorods from nanoComposix are 1D crystalline (anatase-phase) nanoparticles with narrow length and diameter distributions, a high refractive index, and strong UV absorption properties.
 The nanorods are: